-Exploring the mechanism behind the differentiation of immune cellsDecember 19th, 2011 in Medical research /
+Exploring the mechanism behind the differentiation of immune cellsDecember 19, 2011 in Medicine & Health / Medical research

 Ichiro Taniuchi at the RIKEN Research Center for Allergy and Immunology, Japan, is carrying out research to understand the mysteries of organism evolution by investigating the mechanism responsible for the differentiation of T cells.